abj247/SMGLib/README.md

 By introducing small, calculated perturbations to agent trajectories, Random CBF promotes the redistribution of agents within confined spaces.
 This dynamic approach prevents agents from getting stuck in gridlock situations and encourages them to explore alternative routes.
 While maintaining safety, Random CBF introduces an element of adaptability, making it an asset in scenarios where unpredictable agent behaviors and congestion prevail.
 Random CBF's integration into our repository underscores our commitment to exploring diverse solutions for social navigation.
 Its ability to combine safety, adaptability, and efficiency positions it as a valuable tool for orchestrating the seamless movement of agents in complex social environments.

 ## GT-CBF
-Game-Theoretic CBF (Cooperative Behavior Formation) for Social Navigation: In the realm of social navigation, Game-Theoretic CBF emerges as a strategic approach that leverages the principles of game theory to foster cooperative and safe interactions among agents.
+Game-Theoretic CBF (Control Barrier Function) for Social Navigation: In the realm of social navigation, Game-Theoretic CBF emerges as a strategic approach that leverages the principles of game theory to foster cooperative and safe interactions among agents.
 Each agent within a multi-agent system adheres to a defined game-theoretic relation, where the maximum velocity of an agent is intelligently regulated.
 This methodology fosters a cooperative atmosphere among agents, promoting harmonious movement within shared spaces such as hallways, doorways, and intersections.
 By dynamically adjusting velocities based on the number of agents present, Game-Theoretic CBF mitigates congestion and minimizes the likelihood of collisions.
 It optimizes the utilization of available space, ensuring that each agent moves efficiently while respecting the presence and rights of others.

 To run Game Therotic CBF for social navigation scenario first comment line 132-142 and uncomment line 148-158 in ARobotarium.m.
 Run the file with sepcified scenarion from below options to simulate
 1. GT_QP_CBF_Doorway.m